MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 >
 > According to the [Microsoft Accessibility Approach Datasheet](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4wNu4): Inclusive organizations that embrace best practices for employing and supporting persons with disabilities in the workplace outperform their peers and do better at attracting and keeping top talent.
 Millennials, who will be 75% of the global workforce by 2020, typically choose employers who reflect their values.
 Diversity and inclusion top that list.

+#### Incorporating accessibility

 Incorporating accessibility into your Windows apps can maximize user engagement, increase product satisfaction, and encourage product loyalty.
 Proactively designing and implementing accessible experiences typically results in reduced development and maintenance costs over the long-term.

 For detailed guidance on building accessible Windows apps, see [Accessibility in Windows 11 and Windows 10](../develop/accessibility.md).

+#### Accessibility and WinUI

+Accessibility is built into every WinUI control.
+Once usage pre-conditions and properties are defined, the accessibility of each control can be leveraged, and developers can focus on the interaction between controls.
+Just like using prefabricated bricks to build a house instead of forming and firing each brick and then deciding how they fit together.

 #### Accessibility testing